-The Deployment Best Practices ([DEPLOY]), Joint Development Foundation Projects, LLC, Uptane Series provides some examples of compliant metadata structures in ASN.1 and JSON.
+The Deployment Best Practices ([DEPLOY]), Joint Development Foundation Projects, LLC, Uptane Series provides some examples of metadata structures in ASN.1 and JSON that conform to the Standard.

 5.2.1.
 Common metadata structures

 Every public key SHALL be represented using a public key identifier.
 A public key identifier is EITHER all of the following: